Marker-Inc-Korea/RAGchain/README.md

 # Disclaimer
-This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings.
+This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings for Korean.
 It is not production ready, and it is not meant to be used in production.
 Vicuna-7B is based on the Llama model so that has the original Llama license.